How to Grow a Lemon tree in a Pot

 Watering: To keep it consistently watered, we added a drip irrigation line to the pot.
 Now the lemon tree is in full fruiting cycle again because it’s getting the consistent water it needs to stay healthy.
 Another added step we’ve found to help keep in the hydration is to mulch the top of the pot.
-We use about 2″ of leaves from the leaves left over from trimming out hedges.
+We use about 2″ of leaves which were left over from trimming our hedges.
 If you don’t have a way to put an automatic drip on the pot, then you have to be consistent in hand watering.
 What ever you do, make sure the lemon gets consistent water.

 A word of warning on pot selection: if you ever think you may transplant out of the pot you are choosing, do not get a pot which tapers in at the rim like the one our Eureka lemon tree is in.
 It will be very difficult to take the plant out without damaging its roots.
 Luckily this pot is large enough to be our Eureka’s permanent home.

 Feeding: Make sure to feed your lemon tree with a good organic fertilizer.
 Think of all the baby lemons the tree need to nurture, so make sure to give your tree great food and nutrients.
 Citrus need nutrients and since there is nowhere for the roots to go outside the pot, it is even more important in citrus planted in pots.